ORGULLO LATINO

 Reading time: 4 minutes

-Cholula: The billion-dollar Mexican hot sauce with a cult following
+Cholula: The Billion-Dollar Mexican Hot Sauce with a Cult Following

-From viral TikTok videos and designer cocktails to desserts and even Beyonce's handbag, Cholula Hot Sauce can be found everywhere.
+From viral TikTok videos and designer cocktails to desserts and even Beyoncé's handbag, Cholula Hot Sauce can be found everywhere.

-Despite only breaking into the US market 30 years ago, it's the third-most popular hot sauce in the country where it sells more bottles than anywhere else in the world.
+Despite only breaking into the US market 30 years ago, it's the third-most popular hot sauce in the country, where it sells more bottles than anywhere else in the world.

-The sauce is believed to have been invented more than a century ago in Chapala, a town in the central Mexican state of Jalisco.
-Anyone who lives there knows that it is renowned for its pepper cultivation.
+Cholula's roots are firmly embedded in Mexican culture; it’s believed to have been invented more than a century ago in Chapala, a small town in the central Mexican state of Jalisco that’s renowned for its pepper farms.

-One day, when she was looking to add ingredients that would complement sangrita (a typical tequila chaser), she devised the first edition of Cholula.
-It consisted of a perfect blend of spicy pequin pepper and chile de árbol native to Jalisco along with citrus juices.
+The story goes that she was looking for ingredients to complement a sangrita (a typical tequila chaser), when she devised the first edition of Cholula.
+Using what she had to hand, she invented a perfect blend of spicy pequin pepper and chile de árbol - both native to Jalisco - along with citrus juices.

 As well as its distinctive taste and vibrant bottles that conveyed a real sense of Mexico, it became instantly recognizable by its wooden caps.

-After acquiring the brand from the Harrison family in the 1980s, José Cuervo introduced the hot sauce to the US Southwest in 1989 via specialty shops, food trucks, and restaurants.
+Motivated by the growing number of Latinos in the country and the impact our communities were having on the culinary scene, José Cuervo introduced the hot sauce to the US Southwest in 1989 via specialty shops, food trucks, and restaurants.

-A well-known Houston chef and co-owner of Sierra Grill, Charlie embarked on a tour of 12 US cities to cook dishes that incorporated Cholula Hot Sauce for food editors and TV shows as a way of putting out the word and promoting the brand.
+In 1998 José Cuervo hired Charlie Watkins, a well-known Houston chef and co-owner of Sierra Grill.
+Charlie embarked on a tour of 12 US cities to cook dishes that incorporated Cholula Hot Sauce for food editors and TV shows as a way of spreading the word about the brand.

-Part of its success comes down to its balanced flavor profile and the fact that it’s not too fiery or fierce.
 Made from only six ingredients (water, peppers, vinegar, garlic powder, spices and xanthan gum), the smoothness of the blended sauce is what really sets it apart from competitors, such as Tabasco.

 To boost brand recognition in the US and establish itself globally, Cholula Hot Sauce also got involved in the great American pastime: baseball.

-Tagged the "flavorful fire", Cholula Hot Sauce also sponsored a variety of other professional sporting events such as the Toyota Grand Prix in Long Beach, as well as snowboarding competitions such as the Cholula Triple and the New York Mets.
+Dubbed the "flavorful fire", Cholula Hot Sauce also sponsored a variety of other professional sporting events such as the Toyota Grand Prix in Long Beach, as well as snowboarding competitions such as the Cholula Triple and the New York Mets.

-And, during the pandemic, a 60ml bottle was released to boost sales and touch-free dispensers were introduced into restaurants.
+And, during the pandemic, a 60ml bottle was released to boost sales and touch-free dispensers were even introduced into restaurants.

 Today, there are six Cholula hot Sauce flavors: Original, Green Pepper, Chipotle, Chili Lime, Chili Garlic and Sweet Habanero.
 Each with a distinct colored cap.